asterisk/documentation/docs/Configuration/Dialplan/Lua-Dialplan-Configuration/Lua-Dialplan-Tips-and-Tricks.md

----

----
+!!! info ""

-**Information:**  In Asterisk 10 an autoservice is automatically started for you by default.
+    In Asterisk 10 an autoservice is automatically started for you by default.

----
+[//]: # (end-info)

 Defining Extensions Dynamically